Access to Commonwealth land for mineral exploration and mining activities

 PARKES ACT 2600

-The Department of Finance and Deregulation (Finance) provides an application package to prospective applicants by request.
+The Department of Finance (Finance) provides an application package to prospective applicants by request.
 The package includes guidance notes on the type and depth of information required, and other technical documents that the Australian Government requires to enable consideration of the application.

 The package is provided as a guide only and applicants should provide any other relevant information to ensure that the relevant decision maker can fully understand the nature and extent of the application including any proposed work, and the impact of the proposed work on the land and surrounding environment.